Fukaya A_\infty-structures associated to Lefschetz fibrations. III: A connection

 The construction of the second moduli space (Figure \ref{fig:2nd-step}) uses the same idea as the first one, but now applied to $r_{A|E}(e)$, in the notation from \eqref{eq:2nd-homotopy}.
 Since here, the evaluation at the marked point is assumed to go through the proper pseudo-chain $A|E$, we obtain two boundary components corresponding to the terms in \eqref{eq:a-restricted}, shown in Figure \ref{fig:2nd-step}(i) and (ii); the first of them produces the same contribution (up to sign) as one of our previous degenerations, Figure \ref{fig:1st-step}(iv).
 Another contribution comes from reaching the minimal gluing length, Figure \ref{fig:2nd-step}(iii).
 The final one appears when the gluing length goes to infinity, which by design recovers $r_{A|E}(e)$.

-The third moduli space (Figure \ref{fig:3rd-step}) does not involve any neck-stretching, and the marked point lies in a bounded subset of the thimble Riemann surface.
+The third moduli space (Figure \ref{fig:3rd-step}) does not involve any neck-stretch\-ing, and the marked point lies in a bounded subset of the thimble Riemann surface.
 As in the previous two cases, the maps involved have $\mathrm{deg}(u) = 0$, hence remain inside $E$.
 The three boundary contributions appear for very straightforward reasons; two of them, Figures \ref{fig:3rd-step}(i) and (iii), match previously encountered ones, whereas the remaining one reproduces $\epsilon_+$ up to the factor of $\psi$.

-The final moduli space (Figure \ref{fig:4th-step}) can again be thought of as having been obtained by gluing together two pieces, this time those defining $\chi(e)$.
+The Riemann surfaces in the final moduli space (Figure \ref{fig:4th-step}) can again be thought of as being obtained by gluing together two pieces, this time those defining $\chi(e)$.
 Here, the maps have $\mathrm{deg}(u) = 1$.
-Besides the limit where the gluing length goes to infinity, shown in Figure \ref{fig:4th-step}(i), in which recovers $\chi(e)$, we have two other contributions to consider: one where the gluing length reaches its minimum, which yields $\epsilon_-$, and another one where the two marked points collide (Figure \ref{fig:4th-step}(ii) and (iii), respectively).
+Besides the limit where the gluing length goes to infinity, shown in Figure \ref{fig:4th-step}(i), in which one recovers $\chi(e)$, we have two other contributions to consider: one where the gluing length reaches its minimum, which yields $\epsilon_-$, and another one where the two marked points collide (Figure \ref{fig:4th-step}(ii) and (iii), respectively).
 In fact, there is another possible limit, which is where one of the marked points goes to $-\infty$, but its contribution is trivial, for the same reason as in the definition of \eqref{eq:nu-null-homotopy} or of $\epsilon_-$.

 Inspection shows that when taking all four moduli spaces into account, all codimension $1$ contributions vanish except those which occur on both sides of \eqref{eq:many}, at least up to sign.
 To confirm the correctness of the signs, one has to inspect all the orientations, something which we will omit here. \end{proof}